-These participants are engaged in English language instruction.
-ALTs are placed mainly in local boards of education or public elementary, junior high and/or senior high schools.
+ALTs are engaged in English language instruction and are mainly placed in prefectural or local boards of education or public elementary, junior high and/or senior high schools.
 There are a very limited number of cases in which participants are placed in private schools through prefectural offices or designated city offices.

 Participants who are assigned to local boards of education or elementary, junior high and/or senior high schools work as Assistant Language Teachers under the guidance of Language Teachers' Consultants or Japanese Teachers of English, as specified by the supervision and/or principal of the Board of Education and/or school.

 The following is a brief outline of duties, though they may vary from one contracting organization to another:

 a.
 Assistance in classes taught by Japanese Teachers of English in elementary schools, junior and/or senior high schools;

 b.
 Assistance in English language education, usually conversation training, at elementary schools;

 c.
 Assistance in the preparation of supplementary materials for teaching English;